-A home occupation permit is a way we may permit a business to be conducted by a resident in his/her home.
-The business must be largely subordinate to the home.
+A home occupation permit allows for a business to be conducted by a resident in his/her home.
+The business must be largely incidental to use of the premises as a dwelling.

 When is a Home Occupation Permit necessary?